bdcht/masr/README.rst

 *masr/main.py*
 --------------

-contains the main class
+Contains the main class:

 - Masr

 Masr.
 ~~~~~
 This class is the base template for any GUI application.
 The main class may
 inherit from Masr, and redefine the 'start' and 'end' or 'step' methods.

 - start() is called just before entering the GUI mainloop, so its a good
   place to put everything needed to setup the scene,
 - step() is called inside the mainloop,
 - end() is called after the mainloop to clean up everything.

 The run() method of Masr will also setup all loaded plugins (modules).
 Such plugin is loaded if it appears in the Masr.plugins list.
 The default usage is:

 .. sourcecode:: python

    >>> a=Masr()
    >>> a.run()